bcamino/crystal_python_tools/README.md

   </ul>

   <b>Future development</b>
-  The first verion of this project was released on August 2021.

-  The choice of the tasks permormed by the notebooks was dictated by the research project I was carrying out at the time.
+  The first verion of this project was released on August 2021.The choice of the tasks permormed by the notebooks was dictated by the research project I was carrying out at the time.
 However, there are many more ways these notebooks could assist researcher in running CRYSTAL calculations.

   At the moment, I am working on the following aspects:
   <ul>